betawave/kodama/README.md

 The purpose of this repository is threefold:

-First of, in [src](./src), it contains the code that we use for exploring the abtract/minimal tree Kodama, the initial Rust-Kodama and finally the bootstrapped Rust-Kodama.
+Firstly, in [src](./src), it contains the code that we use for exploring the abstract/minimal tree Kodama, the initial Rust-Kodama, and finally the bootstrapped Rust-Kodama.

 Secondly, in [TODO](), it contains notes where we describe the concepts we find and explore.
 This is also where our evaluations and experiences will be documented.